McDowell beats 100-1 odds for upset Daytona 500 victory

 Logano had no explanation for the ending.

+”Pandemonium, I guess.
+Chaos struck,” said Logano, who then praised McDowell.
+“It’s a real bummer that none of the Penske cars won, but at least a Ford won and I’m really happy for McDowell.

+“If we couldn’t win, I’m really happy to see McDowell win this thing.”

-It was indeed mayhem once McDowell cleared the crash.
-The collisions were one on top of another, flames erupting all over the track as McDowell drag-raced Elliott and Austin Dillon until NASCAR finally called a caution.
+McDowell, who led less than half of a lap, drag-raced Elliott and Austin Dillon until NASCAR finally called a caution.

 A batch of solid contenders were knocked from the race just 15 laps in by a 16-car accident that began at the front of the field.
 It thinned the pack and set up a showdown between Kevin Harvick and Hamlin.

-Hamlin and Harvick had the two best cars but pit strategy ended Hamlin’s shot at winning a record third-consecutive Daytona 500.
-The Ford drivers pitted first as a group, followed by the Chevrolets lap later and finally the Toyotas.
+Hamlin and Harvick had the two best cars but pit strategy ended Hamlin’s shot at winning a record third consecutive Daytona 500.
+The Ford drivers pitted first as a group, followed by the Chevrolets a lap later and finally the Toyotas.

-McDowell led only the final lap — less than half of it really — and held off Elliott and Dillon.
+McDowell held off Elliott and Dillon.
 Harvick finished fourth, and Hamlin was fifth after leading a race-high 98 laps.